azrazainol/PySpark_Cassandra/README.md

                thriller=int(fields[21]), war=int(fields[22]), western=int(fields[23]))
 ```

+### Initialise Spark Session

 The next part is to initialise the Spark session and create a Spark application called `MovieLens Analysis`.

 ```python

 if __name__ == "__main__":